Crosses painted live in Good Friday church services, then defaced, have a powerful impact.

 (Adapted from Creative Church Handbook by J. Scott McElroy)

-Contribute your projects and ideas HERE!
+Contribute your creative church service projects and ideas HERE!